Bigstool/file-synchronization/README.md

 # CAN201_CW1
-A implementation of the CAN201 Coursework 1 of academic year 2020-2021
+A implementation of the CAN201 Coursework 1 of academic year 2020-2021.

+Will be updated after the deadline.